Ron Todd (footballer): VFA career

-Todd played at centre-half forward in his first season with Williamstown and booted 99 goals, and when the Victorian Football Association (VFA) went into recess in 1942, Todd joined the air force.
+Todd played at centre half-forward in his first season with Williamstown and booted 99 goals, and when the Victorian Football Association (VFA) went into recess in 1942, Todd joined the air force.
 Despite an interest in returning to Collingwood (whose fortunes had declined abruptly since Todd left) when he spent some time in Melbourne on leave, a three-year VFL ban due to his crossing without a clearance made any return to the Magpies during the war impossible.

 When the VFA resumed competition in 1945, Todd moved to full-forward and kicked a record 188 goals for the season which still stands today, including 20 goals in a game against Oakleigh.

-In 1945, Todd also kicked 57 goals for an RAAF team in Sunday competition during the season, and after the VFA season finished, kicked nine goals for the RAAF in a match against a North Tasmania team and 16 goals for a combined Williamstown/Coburg team on a two match tour of Broken Hill, bringing his overall total for the year to 270 goals from 41 games.
+In 1945, Todd also kicked 57 goals for an RAAF team in Sunday competition during the season, and after the VFA season finished, kicked nine goals for the RAAF in a match against a North Tasmania team and 16 goals for a combined Williamstown/Coburg team on a two-match tour of Broken Hill, bringing his overall total for the year to 270 goals from 41 games.

-At Williamstown, Todd played 141 games for 672 goals, in the process playing in premiership sides in 1945 and 1949.
-In all, he played 217 games at Collingwood and Williamstown and kicked 999 goals.
-If his matches for Victoria, his 1942–1945 RAAF games and three tour games (the third was in Tasmania in 1946) are considered, then he played 274 matches and kicked 1238 goals in his overall career.
+At Williamstown, Todd played 141 games for 674 goals, in the process playing in premiership sides in 1945 and 1949.
+In all, he played 217 games at Collingwood and Williamstown and kicked 1,001 goals.

+If Todd's interstate football matches for Victoria, his 1942–1945 RAAF games, and three tour games (the third was in Tasmania in 1946) are considered, then he played 274 matches and kicked 1,240 goals in his overall career.

 Hotelier

 After his retirement, Todd moved into business in 1951 by purchasing the Hotel Pacific in Lorne.

-He later moved to the Gold Coast in Queensland, and died in 1991.
+He later moved to the Gold Coast in Queensland, and he died in 1991.